StrangeBeeCorp/docs/docs/cortex/operations/upgrade_to_cortex_3_1_and_es7_x.md

 - This migration process is intended for single node of Elasticsearch database
 - The current version of this document is provided for testing purpose **ONLY!**
 - This guide has been written and tested to migrate data from ES 6.8.2 to ES 7.8.1, and Cortex 3.0.1 to Cortex 3.1.0 **only!**
 - This guide starts with Elasticsearch version 6.8.2  up and running, indexes and data.
-To test this guide, we recommend using a backup of you production server. (see Backup and Restore page for more information)
+To test this guide, we recommend using a backup of your production server. (see Backup and Restore page for more information)
 - This guide is illustrated with Cortex index.
 The process is identical for Cortex, you just have to adjust index names.
 ---